An essay prepared for a special section of the Journal of Management Inquiry

 Historically, business managers and owners could attempt to exert influence at four different levels in the system.
 First, they could get involved as individual executives, contributing money, lobbying officials and agencies, and so forth.
 Second, representatives of their organizations could do the same, especially through board interlocks with other firms in different industries, through which could diffuse general business practices as well as practices aimed at producing public goods (Davis & Greve, 1997; Galaskiewicz, 1985).
 Third, firms could participate in specific industries’ trade associations that favored policies and practices they favored (Ozer & Lee, 2009).
 Fourth, and perhaps most important, a handful of peak associations sat above the previous three levels, cutting across firms and industries, and claiming to speak for the business community as a whole.
 For example, the now-defunct CED (Committee for Economic Development) advertised itself as offering “reasoned solutions from business in the nation’s interests.”

 Mark Mizruchi argued that after World War II, American business leaders, working individually and through peak associations, were voices of moderation and pragmatism as the American economy expanded and the US became a global power.
 Foregoing narrow self-interest, business leaders accepted the legitimacy of organized labor and some federal oversight of the economy.
 By pursuing a policy of what the CED referred to as “enlightened self-interest,” they made it possible for the federal government to pass significant legislation that took account of national collective interests, such as the construction of the interstate highway system and improvements in the Social Security system, as well as the expansion of Medicaid.
+For people who have limited income and resources, Medicaid has provided them with a lifeline when it comes to affordable healthcare.
+Thankfully, places like this medicaid california service are able to help people who are in desperate need of this assistance, and hopefully, it will only grow from here.
 However, all this changed in the 1970s, as businesses were buffeted by global competition, rising inflation, and strong public pressure to do something about the environment, public health, working conditions, and so forth.
 That pressure led to the creation of many new federal agencies in the 1970s, such as the Environmental Protection Agency.
 What Mizruchi characterizes as a relatively harmonious working environment prior to the 1970s — involving government, business, and labor — changed into a much more confrontational system.
 The financialization of American corporations in the 1980s intensified pressures on executives and diminished their enthusiasm for pursuing collective solutions (Davis, 2009; Mizruchi, 2013).
 The corporate scandals of the early 2000s and the Sarbanes-Oxley Act of 2002 further disrupted the formerly cozy relationships between members of the corporate elite (Chu and Davis, 2016).

 Changes in patterns of mergers and acquisitions, initial public offerings, and the growing importance of private equity firms have led to the slow disappearance of corporations from the American economy over the past two decades (Davis, 2016).
 Previously, publicly held corporations might have felt some obligation to temper their self-serving actions with more public-regarding actions, to the extent that shareholders and activists could hold them accountable (King).
 However, privately held corporations have no such watchdogs and thus can act with much more autonomy and disregard for collective and societal interests.